 Please use the regional navigation panel to the left of the page to find out details of the staff mental health and wellbeing hub which covers either the area you work in, the area you live in or both.

 A small proportion of staff may be referred onto NHS Practitioner Health by their local hub as clinically indicated.
 This is an enhanced mental health service, which has been commissioned nationally, to support staff whose needs cannot be met locally.
-Doctors, Dentists and senior leaders also have the option to self-refer to this service, please see the following link for details: https://www.practitionerhealth.nhs.uk/accessing-the-service-for-nhs-workforce
+Doctors, Dentists and senior leaders also have the option to self-refer to this service, please see the NHS Practitioner Health website for details.

 How to provide feedback on the hubs